 Length: 100 minutes / 1.67 hours

-Sitting right on the edge of horror films is that of monster movies.
-In the early days of film, these pieces would be comparable to the science fiction pulp that was never taken seriously, but was still popular nonetheless.
+Monster movies sit right on the edge of horror films.
+In the early days of cinema, these pieces would be comparable to the science fiction pulp that was never taken seriously but was still popular, nonetheless.
 Most of these pieces would feature some enormous animal or mutated monster with a scantily-clad woman in its clutches.
 While these films do follow the “man vs. nature” plotline, the contrast of a woman to the monster invokes another layer on top of this common theme.
 The innocence of a woman taken away by a monstrous beast can be a metaphor for many things and is often a soapbox to comment on society as a whole.
-That being said, King Kong truly set the stage for many of these monster films, most of which only try to imitate the perfection that was achieved back in 1933.
+That being said, King Kong truly set the stage for many of these monster films, most of which only try to imitate the perfection achieved back in 1933.

 Beauty and the Beast

 Inside every man lurks a beast.
 Most can control their baser urges and interact with the fairer sex in everyday situations.
 However, whenever we act out of line, we can be accused of being a “beast.”
 That being said, sometimes we are misunderstood and merely long for a woman to get to know us better to see that we’re not that bad.
 After all, women can make men do foolish things sometimes (like climb the Empire State Building, for instance).
 Unlike the aforementioned monster movies, fairy tales have beasts in a more romantic context.
 These beasts tend to be men who found themselves in unfortunate, magical circumstances and therefore a beast in exterior context only.
 For the beautiful woman who can see past the rough outer covering to the tender heart within, many riches (both literal and metaphorical) await her.